-There has not been in contact with anyone with Covid-19, in the last 14 days, to your knowledge
+You have not been in contact with anyone with Covid-19, in the last 14 days, to your knowledge.

-There have not been any symptoms: - dry cough, temp over 37.8°C, loss of smell and/or taste
+You have not been any symptoms: - dry cough, temp over 37.8°C, loss of smell and/or taste.

-Should the client contract the virus you must inform the therapist as soon as possible
+Should you contract the virus, you must inform the therapist as soon as possible.

-Should the client contract the virus we are obliged to inform NHS Track & Trace
+Should you contract the virus, we are obliged to inform NHS Track & Trace.

 There will also be a signed declaration from the therapist stating the same declaration

 All first-time and follow-up consultations will be carried out either on the phone or via video conferencing rather than face to face.

 There will be some changes in the process both before and during each session to help ensure your safety and mine.

 Before you leave your home, please check your temperature, and consider if you are experiencing any Covid-19 symptoms.
 If yes to any of those questions in the Covid-19 Screening Form, please postpone or cancel your appointment.